Public Access and Services Policies

 - Maps, Atlases, Posters - Located in government documents map/atlas cases, stacks, or Louisiana Room (Louisiana USGS quadrangle maps)

-- Internet Access - Provided throughout the library at computers in the Reference Online Center, Library STEP labs, stand-alone stations and via wireless connections.
+- Internet Access - Provided throughout the library at computers in the Reference Online Center, Library STEP Computer Labs, stand-alone stations and via wireless connections.
 Designated guest login information is provided for Library workstations that require university authentication.

 Additional Public Service Guidelines for Government Information in Electronic Formats

-The UL Lafayette depository library provides free and equal access to government information in electronic and digital formats.
+The University of Louisiana at Lafayette depository library provides free and equal access to government information in electronic and digital formats.
 The formats/media include online/digital publications/collections, DVD-ROM, DVD, CD-ROM, audio-CD, video-cassette tape (VHS ), audio-cassette tape and others as disseminated by the Federal Depository Library Program (FDLP).
 Public services for these products equal those services for other general and special collections of the library.

 - Levels of technical support to access the data or information may vary depending on the specific publication and format.